-Scotland centre Chris Harris will join Gloucester from Newcastle for next season.
+Gloucester sign Scotland centre Chris Harris from Newcastle

 The 28-year-old activated a relegation release clause in his Newcastle contract after the Falcons dropped out of the Premiership this term.